Juanezm/csvs-charts/charts/geoserver/README.md

 geoserver
 =========
-A Helm chart for Kubernetes
+A Helm chart for Kubernetess

-Current chart version is `0.1.1`
+Current chart version is `0.1.2`

 Source code can be found [here](http://geoserver.org/)